| EXPANDING FRONTIERS

 Engineering as we seek to provide you with the best computers available in

+the trade.
 And here, I would like to remark upon the growth of

 Engineering's Industrial Design unite which has more than trebled in the